-- Help promote educational outcomes by sharing information about the welfare, safeguarding and child protection issues. - DSLs should work closely with senior mental health leads. - DSLs should help promote educational outcomes by working closely with teachers about children's welfare, safeguarding and child protection concerns. - Ensuring safeguarding and child protection information is dealt with in a confidential manner. - The DSL will ensure that the school is clear on parental responsibility for children on roll, and report all identified private fostering arrangements to the local authority.
+- Monitoring children who are the subject of plans with social care (CP/CIN/CLA) - Maintaining accurate and secure child protection records - Help promote educational outcomes by sharing information about the welfare, safeguarding and child protection issues. - DSLs should work closely with senior mental health leads. - DSLs should help promote educational outcomes by working closely with teachers about children's welfare, safeguarding and child protection concerns.

+• Ensuring safeguarding and child protection information is dealt with in a confidential manner.